IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 ![depth]({{ site.url }}/assets/simple_depth/depth_image.png)

-While that depth map is far from perfect, I think it's surprising that something so reasonable looking can be produced with such a simple optimization setup.
+While that depth map is not perfect, I think it's surprising that something so reasonable looking can be produced with such a simple optimization setup.
 Once you have utilities for manipulating camera poses (tf_lie.py) and doing image warping (image_warping.py), the problem can be solved in about a dozen lines of tensorflow code.